GalaChain/sdk/docs/from-zero-to-deployment.md

 galachain deploy <image-tag>
 ```

-Replace `<image-tag>` with the Docker image tag you provided, plus the version (e.g. `my-registry/my-gc-chaincode:1.0.0`).
+Replace `<image-tag>` with the Docker image tag, plus the version (e.g. `my-registry/my-gc-chaincode:1.0.0`).

-The command will deploy the chaincode to the GalaChain network.
+The command will deploy the chaincode to the GalaChain TNT network.
 The deployment process may take a while, as the network needs to download the chaincode image and start it.

 You can verify the deployment status with `galachain info` command.